Knowledge Hub

 Positive points

-AI serving both managers and users
+AI supporting both managers and users

 Configurable workflows and multi-criteria evaluation